-PARENT RESPONSIBILITY The Board hereby advises parents/guardians/custodians of their responsibility for the conduct of their child(ren) based on The Code of Alabama, 1975, §16-28-12, as amended.
-These laws have important implications for parents and students of the School District.
+Parent Responsibility - The Board hereby advises parents/guardians/custodians of their responsibility for the conduct of their child(ren) based on The Code of Alabama, 1975, §16-28-12, as amended.
+These laws have important implications for parents & students of the School District.
 The Code of Alabama, 1975, §16-28-12, as amended, reads as follows:

-"(a) Each parent, guardian, or other person having control or custody of any child required to attend school or receive regular instruction by a private tutor who fails to have the child enrolled in school or who fails to send the child to school, or to have him or her instructed by a private tutor during the time the child is required to attend a public school, private school, denominational school, or parochial school or tutor, or fails to compel the child to properly conduct himself or herself as a pupil in accordance with a written policy on school behavior adopted by the local board of education and documented by the appropriate school official which conduct may result in the suspension of the pupil, shall be guilty of a misdemeanor and, upon conviction, shall be fined not more than one hundred dollars (\$100.00) and may also be sentenced to hard labor for the county for not more than 90 days.
-The absence of a child without the consent of the principal teacher of the school he or she attends or should attend, or of the tutor who instructs or should instruct the child, shall be prima facie evidence of the violation of this section.
+- a) "Each parent, guardian, or other person having control or custody of any child required to attend school or receive regular instruction by a private tutor who fails to have the child enrolled in school or who fails to send the child to school, or to have him or her instructed by a private tutor during the time the child is required to attend a public school, private school, denominational school, or parochial school or be instructed by a private tutor, or fails to require the child to regularly attend the school or tutor, or fails to compel the child to properly conduct himself or herself as a pupil in accordance with a written policy on school behavior adopted by the local board of education & documented by the appropriate school official which conduct may result in the suspension of the pupil, shall be guilty of a misdemeanor &, upon conviction, shall be fined not more than one hundred dollars (\$100.00) & may also be sentenced to hard labor for the county for not more than 90 days.
+The absence of a child without the consent of the principal teacher of the school he or she attends or should attend, or of the tutor who instructs or should instruct the child, shall be prima facie evidence of the violation of this section. - b) Omitted - c) Any parent, guardian, or other person having control or custody of any child enrolled in public school who fails to require the child to regularly attend the school or tutor, or fails to compel the child to properly conduct himself or herself as a pupil in accordance with a written policy on school behavior adopted by the local board of education & documented by the appropriate school official which conduct may result in the suspension of the pupil, shall be reported by the principal to the Superintendent of education of the school system in which the suspected violation occurred.

-(b) Omitted.

-(c) Any parent, guardian, or other person having control or custody of any child enrolled in public school who fails to require the child to regularly attend the school or tutor, or fails to compel the child to properly conduct himself or herself as a pupil in accordance with a written policy on school behavior adopted by the local board of education and documented by the appropriate school official which conduct may result in the suspension of the pupil, shall be reported by the principal to the Superintendent of education of the school system in which the suspected violation occurred.
 The Superintendent or designee shall report such suspected violations to the District Attorney within 10 days.
-Any principal or Superintendent of education shall be guilty of a Class C misdemeanor.
-The district attorney shall vigorously enforce this section to ensure proper conduct and required attendance by any child enrolled in the public schools."
+Any principal or Superintendent of education or his or her designee intentionally failing to report such a suspected violation shall be guilty of a Class C misdemeanor.
+The district attorney shall vigorously enforce this section to ensure proper conduct & required attendance by any child enrolled in the public schools."

-In an effort to implement and communicate the basic principles of these laws, the board adopts the following operational procedures:
+In an effort to implement & communicate the basic principles of these laws, the board adopts the following operational procedures: